 Members and applicants have the option of consenting to release their contact information to third parties that participate in research relevant to nurses, provide information on education and career opportunities, member benefits, specialty practice groups and advisories applicable to the nursing profession.
-Release of information is subject to approval by CARNA once conditions have been met as outlined in our Access to Information policy (Appendix A).
-Contact the Privacy Officer for a copy of this Appendix.
+Release of information is subject to approval by CARNA once conditions have been met as outlined in our Access to Information policy.

 Other uses of personal information will be identified either prior to or at the time the information is collected.
 CARNA will communicate verbally, electronically or in writing the primary purpose of collecting personal information outside of those listed above.
-Information collected for aggregate use by departments of CARNA is defined in Appendix B. Contact the Privacy Officer for a copy of this Appendix.
+Information collected for aggregate use by departments of CARNA is defined in our Department-Specific Policies for Maintaining Confidentiality document.

-CARNA limits the collection of personal information to those elements required to determine eligibility for registration, maintain registration and provide statistical data or research support relevant to health and the nursing community.
-Prospective employee and employee information is collected for the purposes of determining, offering and maintaining employment with CARNA.
+CARNA limits the collection of personal information to those elements required to determine eligibility for registration, maintain membership and provide statistical data or research support relevant to health and the nursing community.
+Prospective employees and employee information is collected for the purposes of determining, offering and maintaining employment with CARNA.

-The Health Professions Act (HPA) and the Registered Nurses Profession Regulation outline the requirements for determining eligibility for registration, which include but are not limited to collecting any information deemed necessary regarding the member or 3 applicant’s fitness to practise, criminal record, employer references and verification of their registration in other jurisdictions.
+The Health Professions Act (HPA) and the Registered Nurses Profession Regulation outline the requirements for determining eligibility for registration, which include collecting information regarding the member or applicant's fitness to practice, criminal record, employer references and verification of their registration in other jurisdictions.
 This information is collected by CARNA during the application for initial registration and annual application for renewal of registration.

 CARNA shall not use or disclose personal information for purposes other than those identified unless consent has been received or it is required or permitted by law or legislation.